-- Ouizzes
+- Quizzes

-- Reading Analysis and/or Reading Responses
+- Reading Analysis, Reading Responses

 - Class discussion regarding the reading

 - Grading will fall within the Participation, Journal, and Miscellaneous Writing categories

-Participation: Your presence in class is necessary for full participation.
-Active class participation depends upon preparation done outside of the class, which includes paragraph revisions, and all other written homework.
-In-class participation will include in-class exercises, quizzes, homework assigned in-class, journal entries, group work, and discussions based on the readings and homework.
-Participation is assessed as follows:
+Participation: Your presence in class is necessary for participation.
+Active class participation depends upon preparation done outside of the class, which includes reader responses, paragraph revisions, and all other written homework.
+Class participation will be of in-class exercises, quizzes, and discussions based on the readings and homework.
+Class participation is assessed as follows:

-- A = Regular, helpful questions and comments; fully engaged; plus, 90-100% completion of quizzes, journals, in-class assignments. - B = Occasional, pertinent questions and comments; good listening; plus, 80-89% completion of quizzes, journals, in-class assignments. - C = Infrequent, tangential questions or comments; attentiveness questionable; plus, 70-79% completion of quizzes, journals, in-class assignments.

-- D = Rare interaction; disengaged from discussion; not prepared for class; plus, 60-69% completion of quizzes, journals, in-class assignments. - F = Regularly absent, physically or mentally; plus, 59%, or less, completion of quizzes, journals, in-class assignments.
+- A = Regular, helpful questions and comments; fully engaged; - B = Occasional, pertinent questions and comments; good listening; - C = Infrequent, tangential questions or comments; attentiveness questionable; - D = Rare interaction; disengaged from discussion; not prepared for class; - F = Regularly absent, physically or mentally.